 You need to have an idea of how many miles and points you’ll need for the trip you want to take.

 Of course, with more people or family travel, you’ll need more miles and points than if you were traveling solo or as a couple.
 But don’t let that dissuade you!

 Plenty of people travel hack for themselves and a family quite successfully. 🙂

 2. Get in the travel habit.

-If you’ve put off travel because, like many, you think you can’t afford to do it or have too many responsibilities, you’ll need to get (back) into the “travel habit,” so to speak.
+If you’ve put off travel because, like many, you think you can’t afford to do it, you have too many responsibilities, or your travel anxiety has taken control, you’ll need to get (back) into the “travel habit,” so to speak.

 Let’s be honest.
 Earning and using miles and points for travel is a hobby that takes time.